CitroenGames/sighmake/usage.md

 On the first direct build, sighmake configures the generated project with `cmake -S <cache-dir> -B <cache-dir>/build`, then invokes `cmake --build`.

+Configuration-specific settings are emitted as `$<CONFIG:...>` generator expressions, and the generated project sets neither `CMAKE_BUILD_TYPE` nor `CMAKE_CONFIGURATION_TYPES`.
+With a multi-config generator such as Visual Studio or Ninja Multi-Config, `--config` selects the configuration.
+With a single-config generator such as Unix Makefiles or plain Ninja, `--config` has no effect and every per-configuration setting evaluates empty unless you configure the build directory yourself with `-DCMAKE_BUILD_TYPE=<Config>` before running `sighmake --build`.

+The generated project enables only `C`, `CXX`, and, when MASM files exist, `ASM_MASM`.
+Objective-C/Objective-C++ sources are listed but no `OBJC`/`OBJCXX` language is enabled; NASM files are compiled through `add_custom_command` with a default output format of `win64`.

 The CMake generator translates the portable subset of compiler settings, dependencies, PCH, per-file settings, build events, NASM, and custom build rules.